Bonnie’s practice is closing for an unspecified period of time as of August 5th, 2022.

 - Regular Medicare

-Clients are responsible for understanding their insurance coverage including copays, coinsurance, out-of-network benefits, and other limitations/benefits.
+Clients are responsible for understanding their Medicare plus secondary insurance coverage including copays, coinsurance, deductibles, and other limitations/benefits.
 Bonnie’s office will assist you with this information.

 Appointment reminders are available.